Meet the 2018 Brilliance Awards Judges

 The Powhatan School

 Mike Hatfield is the Director of Admissions at Powhatan School, a small PK-8 school tucked away in the beautiful Northern Shenandoah Valley of Virginia.
 Responsibilities include admissions, marketing, financial aid and is the varsity soccer coach.
 Before joining the leadership team at Powhatan he spent 7 years in college admission and 5 years in alumni affairs and development.
-He is a member of AISAP and SSATB.
-Past memberships include CASE, NACAC, SACRAO and VACRAO.

 Marketing Advice for Schools